by ALEC SMART

 The Ruby Princess then departed Sydney Harbour.
 Of the 1148 crew, 98 left the ship for their home countries.
-The remaining 1050 remained in isolation on board the ship, which loitered in Australian waters south of Sydney.
+The remaining 1050 remained in isolation on board the ship, which loitered in Australian waters south of Sydney for another week.

 At the end of March the captain requested urgent medical attention for three of his crew, and sailed back into Sydney Harbour, mooring in Watsons Bay.
 The three sick crew members were transferred to Royal Prince Alfred Hospital, two seriously ill, the third in critical condition requiring intensive care.